Boiler Room (2000)

 Greg Weinstein: We don't sell stock to women.
 I don't care who it is, we don't do it.
 Nancy Sinatra calls, you tell her you're sorry.
 They're a constant pain in the ass and you're never going to hear the end of it alright?
 They're going to call you every fucking day wanting to know why the stock is dropping and God forbid the stock should go up, you're going to hear from them every fucking 15 minutes.
 It's just not worth it, don't pitch the bitch.

-Richie: When was the last time you closed something huh?
+Richie: [while on the trading floor] When was the last time you closed something huh?
 You couldn't close a fuckin' window you moron!

-Seth Davis: What do you mean, you're gonna pass.
+Seth Davis: [Over the phone] What do you mean, you're gonna pass.
 Alan, the only people making money passing are NFL quarterbacks and I don't see a number on your back.

 Greg Weinstein: I hope this is better than the last batch of shit you gave me.
 Produced more wood than Ron Jeremy.
 I don't want you to yell, "Reco!" anymore.
 Know what you should yell?
 "Timber!"
 Yeah, Mr. Fuckin' wood.
 I hear you fuckin' makin' your calls.
 It's bullshit, all right?
 I mean if you want them off the phone so bad, why don't you just hang up?
 You should get them excited.
 You know, excited?
 They should beg for a broker on the first call.

-Jim Young: You become an employee of this firm, you will make your first million within three years.
+Jim Young: [to the new recruits] You become an employee of this firm, you will make your first million within three years.
 I'm gonna repeat that - you will make a million dollars.

 Greg Weinstein: Hang up.
 Hang up the phone.

 Seth Davis: Thank you.
 That's nice for you to do that for me.

 Greg Weinstein: First of all, there's gonna be a lot of these regardless of how good you are but you happen to suck big fat ass rhinoceros dick.